Boulder is the Napa Valley of craft beer.

 3. Upslope Brewing Co.

-Upslope has two locations in Boulder and both have a local feel, with photos of Boulder hikers, skiers and rock climbers adorning the walls.
+Upslope has two locations in Boulder (1898 S. Flatiron Court and 1501 Lee Hill Drive) and both have a local feel, with photos of Boulder hikers, skiers and rock climbers adorning the walls.
 Upslope is the only commercial brewery in the United States that uses Patagonian cascade hops, which makes it novel to visit, in and of itself.

 Upslope is new to the scene but has the most local feeling, not only because of the decor but also because it makes locally inspired brews, like hatch green chili and the Colorado Christmas Ale.

 Tours at the Lee Hill location are 4 p.m.
-Friday and Saturday.
+Saturday.
 Tours at the Flatirons Court location are 3 p.m.
-Thursday, Saturday and Sunday.
+Saturday.
 The 30- to 45-minute tour is casual and offers tasters along the way.
-After your tour, you can hang at the bar or order empanadas.
+After your tour, you can hang at the bar or order empanadas or other food from the food trucks that hover at the Flatiron Park location.
+(Note: Closed-toe shoes are required for these tours.)

 The most popular Upslope beers include the Upslope IPA and Upslope Craft Lager.